GoogleCloudPlatform/ml-testing-accelerators/metrics_handler/README.md

   }

   # (Optional) Ignore metrics with these Tensorboard tags.
 These metrics will
-  # not be aggregated or written to Bigquery and the metrics handler will not
+  # not be aggregated or written to BigQuery and the metrics handler will not
   # look for regressions in these metrics.
   "tags_to_ignore": ["LearningRate"],